Ruckus000/carroChatbotTraining/docs/README.md

 ## Training Data Format (`data/nlu_training_data.json`)

-This is the **only** file used for training.
+This is the **primary** file used for training.
 It's a JSON list of dictionaries, each representing one training example:

 ```json
 [